 At this time, we will also email you an introductory package of materials.
 This package includes our current guidelines and fee structure and lets you know the application procedure.

 Once you have received our preliminary review, you may wish to continue with the application process.
 If so, payment of the preliminary application fee ($55.50 CAD) is due at this point.
 Payment details on bottom of the Membership page.

 Please read our Guidelines for Applicants.

 Each Member Society, including the CSMD, follows documentation requirements as set forth by the General Society.

 Once an Historian Team member has assessed your line and has provided sources as far as possible, we will work with you as you gather your documentation.
 The process of documenting your Mayflower line can be rewarding.
 It can also be challenging.
 If you have questions, or run into problems along the way, please contact the member of the Historian Team who is working with you.

 All application fees are payable by cheque or money order and are non-refundable.
-If you decide to continue with the application process after the Historian Team has reviewed your lineage, a preliminary review fee of $55.50 CAD is payable to CSMD.
+If you decide to continue with the application process after the Historian Team has reviewed your lineage, a preliminary administrative review fee of $55.50 CAD is payable to CSMD.

 Once you complete the entire application process, the CSMD Historian approves your application, then sends it, along with your documentation to the Historian General in Plymouth for final approval.
 Your cheque or money order made out to GSMD for $75 USD must accompany your application to Plymouth.

 Note that we offer a family member rate with no review fee.
 For those who share parents or grandparents with one of our current members, we ask only for the $75 USD fee to cover the fee in Plymouth.
 Once your lineage has reached the approval stage, our annual membership fee of $45 (CAD) will be due.